Careers, Education and Guidance

 The Careers Education Information Advice and Guidance at Weston Favell Academy is coordinated by Mrs M Ford.
 She is available to provide you with careers education, information and guidance to help you realise and fulfil your potential.

-If you have any queries or wish to discuss career opportunities at WFA please contact Mrs M Ford on 01604 402121 or: email@example.com
+If you have any queries or wish to discuss career opportunities at WFA please email email@example.com or call 01604 402121

-Mrs Ford is supported by the Head of Sixth Form / Post 16 Careers and H.E Guidance; Mrs L Mann, B.A.
+Mrs Ford is supported by the Director of Sixth Form / Post 16 Careers and H.E Guidance; Mrs L Mann, B.A.
 Post grad Dip in Careers Guidance.

 Weston Favell Academy is working towards the Quality in Careers Standard using the Career Mark Framework.